Schrodinger17/evolutive-distribution-visualization-survey/README.md

 # Web site to vote for the best evolutive distribution vizualisation method

+Created by Tristan MANIER and Marin CHEVOLEAU in 2023-2024 at Polytech Nantes

 ## How to use this web site

 ### Initialize the web site